limyifan1/metaculus-bot/docs/fall_template_bot_2025_system_design.md

 *   **1.1 High-Level Overview:** This document outlines the technical architecture of a sophisticated probabilistic forecasting system designed to compete in Metaculus tournaments.
 The system employs a multi-agent, multi-step reasoning process to analyze forecasting questions, conduct comprehensive research, and generate statistically aggregated predictions.
 It is architected to handle binary, multiple-choice, and numeric question types through specialized, asynchronous workflows, leveraging a heterogeneous "committee" of Large Language Models (LLMs) to produce robust and well-calibrated forecasts.

 *   **1.2 Core Design Philosophy:** The system is built upon several key principles to maximize forecasting accuracy and robustness:
     *   **Multi-Agent Systems:** Instead of relying on a single model, the system uses a "committee" of LLM agents.
-By default, three real models are used, and the set is configurable via environment variables.
+The active committee is configurable (see `bot/llm_calls.py:default_agent_committee`) and, by default, includes a heterogeneous set of real models across providers.
+You can override the set via environment variables.
 This approach introduces cognitive diversity and reduces the risk of idiosyncratic errors or biases from a single model.
     *   **Ensemble Methods:** Individual forecasts from each agent are combined using a weighted average (equal weights by default), a classic ensemble technique that leverages the strengths of different models to produce a more accurate and stable final prediction.
     *   **Prompt Chaining:** The forecasting process is broken down into a sequence of distinct, interconnected phases.
 Each phase's output serves as the input for the next, creating a structured workflow that guides the LLMs from scoped research to a final, synthesized prediction.
     *   **Up-to-Date Research:** The system's reasoning is grounded in current information gathered via AskNews and Gemini 2.5 Flash with the `google_search` tool, with an optional GPT‑4o Search (preview) integration via OpenRouter when configured.
 It does not perform general web content extraction or agentic browsing loops.